-Pangisile is the Administrative Director at UZ-CTRC since 2007, with more than 38 years of business and financial management experience, of which 14 are in the fiscal administration of highly complex clinical trials managing funds from U.S. funders (National Institutes of Health (NIH), FHI, Bill and Melinda Gates Foundation, USAID and PEPFAR.)
+Margaret is the Research Administrative Director at UZ-CTRC since 2022, with more than 20 years of grants and financial management experience in the fiscal administration of highly complex clinical trials, managing funds from U.S. funders (National Institutes of Health (NIH), FHI, Bill and Melinda Gates Foundation, USAID and PEPFAR.)

 She is a member of Senior Management Team (SMT) to oversee both current and planned research finance matters, including strategic plans and daily operational activities such as cash flow levels and expenditure against approved budgets, efficient utilization of resources and infrastructure, and measures for cost containment and economies of scale.

-She has direct oversight of the centralized admin departments (the Clinical Trials Unit (CTU) Administrative Core) with robust mechanisms for monitoring and adjusting resource utilization to address unmet critical needs, increase efficiencies, and contain costs.
+She has direct oversight of the centralized admin departments and has implemented robust mechanisms for monitoring and adjusting resource utilization to address unmet critical needs, increase efficiencies, and contain costs.

-Pangisile ensures there is increased efficiency on all administrative and financial functions that directly support operations at each of the 7 CRSs, Central and Site Laboratories, Central and Site Pharmacies, and Community Engagement Department, across the lifecycle of protocol execution.
+Margaret ensures there is increased efficiency on all administrative and financial functions that directly support operations at each of the CTUs 7 CRSs, Central and Site Laboratories, Central and Site Pharmacies, and Community Engagement Department, across the lifecycle of protocol execution.

 Gladstone Tyoka, Finance Manager [M.Com Acc, B.Acc (Hons), is an Articled Accountant (Ernst & Young Chartered Accountants), has 12 years’ work experience in Banking, Auditing and Financial Accounting, including 7 years within the CTU.